aws-samples/aws-media-services-vod-automation/MediaConvert-JobProgressMetrics/README.md

     source <virtualenv-dir>/vodtk/bin/activate

     ```
-1. Open the progress API folder and install the python dependencies for this lambda
+1. Change directory into `api-progress` and install the python dependencies for this lambda.

     ```
     cd api-progress

     pip install -r requirements.txt
-    ``
+    ```
 2. Find the output parameters from the pipeline cloudformation stack you created.
 In the Cloudformation console, select the `pipeline` stack.
 On the stack console page, choose the **Outputs** tab.
 The outputs should be listed on the page.

 2. You will be using a pre-exisitng Chalice project that is already setup in this folder.
 Open the Chalice configuration file, .chalice/config.json, in an editor.
 Replace the values below with the values from the pipeline stack.
 Then, replace the contents of the config.json with your JSON.